VikasVMani/pli/pli.md

         /* code */
         GOTO start;

-instruction:  Declare a parameter as varying length
+instruction:  Declare a parameter as varying length in PL/1.

 input: